microsoft/autogen/python/packages/autogen-magentic-one/interface/README.md

 # MagenticOne Interface

 This repository contains a previewe interface for interacting with the MagenticOne system.
-It includes helper classes, a log viewer, and example usage.
+It includes helper classes, and example usage.